West Hollywood, California: Arts and culture

 West Hollywood inaugurated the first City Poet, Steven Reigns, during the regular City Council meeting on October 6, 2014.

-LGBT community
+Pickle Drag Queen became West Hollywood's first drag laureate on International Drag Day, July 16, 2023.

-In 1984, West Hollywood became one of the first pro-gay municipality regions in the country, with traditions and their recognition of acceptance recognized by locals and visitors.
+LGBTQ community

-Approximately forty percent of the population identifies as lesbian, gay, bisexual or transgender, and the city has become a leader of communities in showcasing how to protect and advocate for equal rights for the LGBT community.
-West Hollywood has become one of the world’s top gay vacation spots for LGBT travelers and is at the center of gay California nightlife, including spas, shopping, and dining.
+Approximately forty percent of the population identifies as lesbian, gay, bisexual or transgender.
+West Hollywood has become one of the world's top gay vacation spots for LGBTQ travelers and is at the center of gay California nightlife, including spas, shopping, and dining.

-The city hosts expansive historical records of the LGBT community.
-The West Hollywood Library hosts an extensive collection of LGBT records, literature, and history, including the June L. Mazer Lesbian Archives, and the Ron Shipton HIV Information Center.
+The city maintains expansive historical records of the LGBTQ community.
+The West Hollywood Library has an extensive collection of LGBTQ records, literature, and history, including the June L. Mazer Lesbian Archives, and the Ron Shipton HIV Information Center.
 According to an LA Times article, the ONE Archives Gallery and Museum is the first museum in Southern California exclusively dedicated to gay history.

 In 2018, America's first city-wide Bi Pride event was held in West Hollywood.